 Using WordPress for your website is, in my opinion, one of the best decisions, now you can use your Raspberry Pi WordPress.
 WordPress is really good when it comes to SEO, easily customizable and offers a wide variety of plugins, themes and much more.
 In order to run your own WordPress site, you will need to fiddle around with your database.
 You could use phpMyAdmin, but for current purposes, it’s a bit of an overkill.
 If you’re planning on doing lots and lots of work with SQL do install it.
 Especially if you’re not too familiar with doing such things via terminal.
+Just like any other packages, you can install it with sudo apt-get install phpmyadmin.

 WordPress needs to have a database on which it will create lots of tables and fill them with data.
 Let’s create such database via terminal.
 Type in sudo mysql -u root -p, which basically says that you want to log in to mysql with username root (if you decided to use something else while installing mysql, enter the correct username instead of root!), but your password will be provided later.
 Press enter and you will be prompted to enter your password.
 It should look something like this.